Health Professions Advising Guidelines

 - Good choices for elective courses include psychology, sociology, statistics, and courses toward your potential major and/or minor.

 Additional courses may be required by individual schools.
-This is especially true of veterinary, physician assistant and allied health programs.
-Students should investigate early any schools in which they have a particular interest.
+Veterinary, physician assistant and allied health programs, in particular, have requirements that vary from one school to another.
+Students should investigate early any schools in which they have a special interest.

 Some of these occasionally required/strongly recommended courses are: